 - 9 nights tented accommodation (full-board) mountain camps.

-- All trekking gear including tents, sleeping bags, mats, blankets, trekking poles.
+- All trekking gear included: tents, toilet tent, sleeping bags, mats, blankets, trekking poles.

 - English Speaking Kashmiri Local Guide and a Cook.